An October for Picasso in Malaga 2023

 During the rest of the year, you can find Picasso:

-- In the Plaza de la Merced on a bench outside his birthplace.
+In the Plaza de la Merced on a bench outside his birthplace.
 He’s looking very relaxed – notice the flip flops.

-- In front of the Cervantes Theatre in the form of a mural depicting 6 portraits of him throughout his life.
+In front of the Cervantes Theatre in the form of a mural depicting 6 portraits of him throughout his life.
 Look more closely and you’ll see that the entire mural is made up of words in several languages about Malaga.
 We think this is a really unusual way of celebrating Picasso’s creativity.

-- In the half hand, half dove sculpture in Calle Bolsa, off Calle Larios.
+In the half hand, half dove sculpture in Calle Bolsa, off Calle Larios.

-- And of course at the Picasso Museum.
+And of course at the Picasso Museum.
 The permanent collection walks you through his artistic life from first paintings to later ceramics, a great way to trace the changes in his style and influences.
-Open daily 10am to 7pm (6pm November to February). €7.
+Open daily 11am to 7pm. €12.

 Happy Birthday Picasso!